 How we apply these insights becomes clearer when we understand the needs of our audiences.
 What are they looking for?

-- Our rechargers want to know when things are quiet, is there enough space to chill out in, is there a decent cafe.
+- Our rechargers want to know when is the museum quiet, is there enough space to chill out, is there a decent cafe?

-- Experience seekers want to know what the top five things they should see are, how long it will take to go round, are there guided tours in my language.
+- Experience seekers want to know what are the top five things they should see, how long it will take to go round, are there guided tours in my language?

 - Professional hobbyists want decent a search mechanism and full access to data and related data

-- Facilitators want to know if it’s a good place to meet friends, family, take the kids to.
+- Facilitators want to know if it’s a good place to meet friends & family, to take the kids to

 Clearly that’s not an exhaustive list, but you can start to see how we might use design to address these different audiences’ needs.

-The following shows the balance of visitors for Hove Museum.
+The following diagram shows the balance of visitors to Hove Museum.

 1. Falk profiles are described in more detail on the Huguenot Museum project page.